yiisoft/docs/guide/en/concept/di-container.md

 ### Configuring container <span id="configuring-container"></span>

-Because dependencies are needed when new objects are being created, their registration should be done as early as possible.
+Because to create a new object you need its dependencies, you should register them as early as possible.
 If you are application developer it could be done right in the application configuration, `config/web.php`.
 For the following service:

 ```php